January 10, 2019

 YIP hosted many enjoyable internship events throughout the quarter that amounted to 1-2 events every week.
 These events were all optional and consisted of mainly interns only.
 A list of some of the events can be seen below:

 Before my internship started, Yelp mailed me a couple packages consisting of Yelp swag.
 After the internship, first-time interns got a custom Yelp Internship Program shirt, while returning interns got a custom Yelp Internship Program picnic mat.
+Additionally, each workstation features a micro kitchen with a wide variety of snacks and drinks.

 Yelp HQ is located in the historic PacBell building located at 140 New Montgomery St in San Francisco, in which they occupy around fifteen floors within the building.
 Each Yelp-owned floor consists of open floor-plan workspaces, private conference rooms, pantry full of snacks, etc. The 8th floor is usually where people go to eat lunch or take a break as it features Yelp's own coffee shop, kitchen area stocked with some lunch options, billiards table, and foosball table.